-It’s frustrating being involved in a car accident, and it gets even worse when a car insurance company doesn’t pay you the value you were expecting for your vehicle.
+It’s frustrating being involved in a car accident, and it gets even worse when a car insurance provider doesn’t pay you the value you were expecting for your vehicle.
 When this happens, the ACV can limit your new vehicle purchase.

 You either have to front the funds to make up the difference or purchase a lesser vehicle than the one stolen or damaged in the accident.
-Just know that you can negotiate, to an extent, the ACV assigned by your car insurance company.
+Just know that you can negotiate, to an extent, the ACV assigned by your car insurance carrier.

 Frequently Asked Questions

 Car insurance companies use both NADA and KBB to gauge the value of a vehicle.
-Still, they will ultimately use their valuation process along with industry equations to determine the ACV of a stolen or totaled car.
+Still, they will ultimately use their valuation process along with insurance industry equations to determine the ACV of a stolen or totaled car.

 Related Link: DOES CAR INSURANCE COVER THEFT?